HarryTrex84/digital-literacy-project/README.md

 - `task-2-portfolio/kaggle-profile.png`

 ## 💻 Task 3 – Platforms
-Completed a beginner coding challenge and created a Digital Literacy quiz using Google Forms.
+Completed a beginner coding challenge and created a Digital Literacy quiz using Google Forms along with Spread sheet.

 📁 **Files:**
 - Screenshots available in `task-3-platforms/`